wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 #### 💾 Download batch job results

-Having the id of an output file we can downlaod it with this simple script:
+Having the id of an output file, we can download it with this simple script:

 ```python
 from openai import OpenAI